chaitanyaswaroopdev/assignment2-Udata/README.md

 ---

 # Food/Drink that I would recommend to my friend

+The following Table describes different food items that are available in different locations with various prices.

 | Food/Drink | Location | Price |
 | :---: | :---: | :---: |
 | Biryani | Paradise | $12 |